owah/binaryninja-api/docs/guide/migration/ghidra/index.md

 But first, there are a couple caveats.
 Binary Ninja does not have an exact 1-to-1 widget for everything in Ghidra.
 The Program Tree is one of those elements; it's a bit like our memory map, but it's also kinda not.
 Our new Binary Ninja layout assumes you've closed the program tree in Ghidra.
 Now Binary Ninja and Ghidra's sidebars are starting to match by having the symbols view on the top (which we start as a flat listing for you to organize into file yourself), and a different sidebar panel below it.
 Be sure to check out the options in the Symbols list's hamburger menu (the three lines in the top right).

-#### Cross References and Types Manager
+#### Types Manager

-We show cross references by default, but you can toggle that just by clicking it off on the left side under the divider line.
 If you want to match how Ghidra has its types showing on the bottom, you can simply drag the types widget to beneath the divider line on the left side.
 Whenever you open your sidebar, both areas will open together.
 The Types sidebar also shows you the full type definition when you select a type.

 #### Main Area